 Current fields of research in the department are:

-Spatial mobility, the labour market and family
+- Spatial mobility, the labour market and family dynamics

-Dynamics of social networks
+- Dynamics of social networks

-Migration processes and the integration of migrants
+- Migration processes and the integration of migrants

-Inter-ethnic social relations: children’s and teenagers’ social networks
+- Inter-ethnic social relations: children’s and teenagers’ social networks

-Methods of life course analysis
+- Life course theory and methods of life course analysis

 The department is divided into three working groups: